-3O is one of the four KS3 classes and is part of the Semi-Formal pathway within the Academy.
-At present there are ten students within the class; made up of 3 girls and 7 boys.
-The students in 3O are working within the following ranges:
+3O is one of the four KS3 classes and is part of Pathway 2 within the Academy.
+At present there are 8 students within the class; made up of 5 girls and 3 boys.

 There are currently no comments.